-I am privileged to work closely with many skilled therapists.
-A frequent concern I hear from them is that the typical litigation mode of divorce is harmful to families (especially children) and inconsistent with the healing and therapeutic work that individuals and couples need at this time.
-Thankfully, the legal profession is finally offering options more consistent with the care that clients are being provided by our mental health colleagues.
+I am privileged to work closely with, and to accept referrals from, many skilled therapists in the Portland metro area.
+A frequent concern I hear from them is that the traditional litigated mode of divorce is inherently harmful to families (especially children) and inconsistent with the healing and therapeutic work that individuals and couples need at juncture of their lives.
+Ramping up conflict or exascerbating existing fractures is simply not what already stressed (and perhaps traumatized) family members need.